castro-research/research-immutable-and-rerenders/README.md

 One of the challenges addressed in this project is the potential inefficiency caused by re-rendering an entire list instead of just updating a single item.
 By carefully examining the behaviors of the aforementioned tools, we can mitigate unnecessary re-renders and optimize the performance of our React components.

+## Details of study

+Read the [GUIDEME.md](GUIDEME.md) file for a detailed explanation of the project.

 ## Technologies Used

 -   React: A JavaScript library for building user interfaces.